CodeMell/Reading-Notes/401/Class04/Class-04.md

 [Properties](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/properties)

-What’s the difference between a static and an instance constructor?
 The main difference between a static constructor and an instance constructor in C# is their purpose and behavior:

 Purpose: